Translational Medicine: Interdisciplinary Molecular Medicine (MRes )

-Candidates on the undergraduate medical programme must have satisfactorily completed years 1-3 of the MBChB.
-For St Andrews students, this includes their 3 year degree programme and the following year spent in Manchester (year 3 of the Manchester programme).
+Candidates on the undergraduate medical programme must have satisfactorily completed Years 1 to 3 of the MBChB.
+For St Andrews students, this includes the 3-year degree programme and the following year spent in Manchester (Year 3 of the Manchester programme).

-Students with evidence of previous advanced study, research or professional experience may be accepted by the University as qualification for entry for applicants with a Lower Second or equivalent.
+Evidence of previous advanced study, research or professional experience may be accepted by the University as qualification for entry for applicants with a Lower Second or equivalent.

 - Number of places/applicants